-We stayed in the El Paso Fino cabin, which overlooked the entire property.
-We had a huge porch with a hammock, a private bathroom, two bedrooms and could hear the river rushing past as we fell asleep.
-Each bed had a bug net above, and the windows could be open or closed allowing a gorgeous cross breeze.
+We stayed in the El Paso Fino cabin, which was made of local hardwood right from the property and overlooked the entire farm.
+We had a huge covered porch with a hammock, a private bathroom, two bedrooms, and could hear the fresh water river rushing past as we fell asleep.
+Each bed had a bug net above, and the windows could be opened or closed allowing for a gorgeous cross breeze.

-We had views of the trees where the toucans arrive and could see the horses and oxen enter and exit the stables.
-The main hiking trail was just out our front door, and the wraparound porch was the perfect place to read while listening to the river.
+We had views of the trees where the toucans alight and could see the horses and oxen enter and exit the stables.
+The main hiking trail was easy access- just out the front door, and the wraparound porch was the perfect place to read while listening to the sound of the river.

 Looking for more luxurious accommodations in the area?
 Check out this review.